trinhdoduyhungss/Detect_emotion_and_motion_simple/README.md

 ![](https://images.viblo.asia/2ce0132d-e67d-4808-a71c-6d99eb4ae2f4.PNG)
 # Introduction
 #### Facial emotion identification was a familiar problem in the world of computer vision.
 Although we have already many libraries that can help create an emotion detection system more convenient than in the past, we will depend on the ability of that and its pre-trained models.
 So, if you want to expand the recognition capabilities to your liking in the easiest way, welcome to my project.
-I will choose a very humanistic theme that is "Smiles"
+I will choose a very humanistic theme that is "Smiles".

 # Ideas
 The main idea here is that we will define the shape of the mouth and the threshold instead of using advanced algorithms like Machine Learning or Deep Learning for smile detection.